weakish/weakish.github.com/dive-into/gh-pages.md

 And your project probably already have one.
 There is no need to write `index.html` or `index.md`.

-Also, GitHub Pages will automatically add an "edit on GitHub" link to page footer.
-Nice.

 ## Why

 Focus on content, not the site design and configuration.